 The two schools in Clay County that offers the AICE program are Fleming Island High School and Oakleaf High School.
-The AICE program is considered an Academy and students must be either zoned for those schools in order to participate or among the 10% of the total candidates selected that are zoned at other schools.
+The AICE program is not considered an Academy and students must be zoned for those schools in order to participate.
 For more information, parents and students should contact those schools.